Put the Gun Down: Music video

 The music video for "Put the Gun Down" was released on June 17, 2012.
 It was directed by Alexander Bulkley and produced by Jed Hathaway.

-The music video shows Ward playing at a bar with her band, as she looks direct at a camera, while reversed shots of a romantic scene between a man and woman having an affair is playing inbetween scenes.
+The music video shows Ward playing at a bar with her band, as she looks direct at a camera, while reversed shots of a romantic scene between a man and woman having an affair is playing in between scenes.

 Live performances

 Ward performed the song live on The Tonight Show with Jay Leno in November 2012.
 She also performed the song live on an episode of VH1's Big Morning Buzz Live that same year.
-In January 10, 2013, Ward performed the song live as the musical guest on Conan.
+On January 10, 2013, Ward performed the song live as the musical guest on Conan.

 She also did several acoustic live performances of the song on different studios, such as: Pandora Whiteboard Sessions, Lightning 100, NPR Live Sessions, at the Bumbershoot Music Lounge for KEXP, and live at the Troubadour.